BurstProject/burstcoin/README.md

 In the conf directory, copy brs-default.properties into a new file named brs.properties.

-Download and insall MariaDB https://mariadb.com/downloads/mariadb-tx
+Download and install MariaDB https://mariadb.com/downloads/mariadb-tx

 The MariaDb installation will ask to setup a password for the root user.
 Add this password to the brs.properties file created above in the following section: